Bart-Roels/Bart-Roels/README.md

 - 👋 Hi, I’m @Bart-Roels
 - 👀 I’m interested in Programming
 - 🌱 I’m currently learning C#, HTML, CSS, Java, PHP,
-- 📫 How to reach me --> Bart.roels@student.romerocollege.be
+- 📫 How to reach me --> Bart.roels@student.howest.be

 <!---
 Bart-Roels/Bart-Roels is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.